One of Ukraine’s earliest IT companies

 2020+

-Systems for millions of users
+Systems serving millions of users

-National-scale registries and IAS
+National-scale registries and information systems

 2021+